Interview with Fleet – All of Your Freight Forwarding Questions AnsweredOctober 8, 2016 in Blog, Chinese Importing, Shipping & Logistics

-Most countries require some forms of license to run; but how strict it is – that depends on which country you run your business in.
+Most countries require some forms of license to run.
+But how strict it is depends on which country you run your business in.

 In the US, it is required to have a government-issued license to operate a freight forwarding business.
-An ocean freight forwarder is also known as an ocean transportation intermediary, or a NVOCC (non vessel operating common carrier), their licenses are issued by FMC (US Federal Maritime Commission).
+An ocean freight forwarder is also known as an ocean transportation intermediary, or an NVOCC (non-vessel operating common carrier).
+Their licenses are issued by FMC (US Federal Maritime Commission).
 To obtain the license, your company needs to have at least one employee who has at least three years of experience working in this field.
 This requirement may be different in other countries.

 For air freight forwarding, for security purposes, you need to be designated as an IAC (Indirect Air Carrier), issued by TSA (Transportation Security Administration) which monitors aircraft security for international transport.